 Content marketing is beautiful because it has the ability to combine Content (which can establish your expertise) with Social Media (which can help you exponentially spread your message) with Search (helping you be found via Google, Bing or other search engines to make your content SEO-friendly).

 Some companies limit the “Search” part of the equation by not being knowledgeable about the basics of SEO, by using terms that people don’t use (e.g. internal company jargon vs. commonly used terms) and by not posting enough keyword-rich textual content on their website or blog.
 A simple example – when embedding a YouTube video in your blog, why not include some of the key points or a full transcript (if not too long) in text below it so Google can pick up on these terms?

 When people think about content marketing, they may quickly think that this means a lot of writing.
 Cranking out text-heavy blog posts, lots of ebooks and various white papers.
 In reality, creativity and variety will help you stand out more in your industry and among your target audience.

 Also, variety can extend to what kind of content you create.
-You can create thought leadership pieces, “behind the scenes” content (e.g. pictures of your product/service being created), customer features, interviews, list of resources and many other types of content.
+A tip here is to create thought leadership pieces, “behind the scenes” content (e.g. pictures of your product/service being created), customer features, interviews, list of resources and many other types of content.
 Use your imagination!
 It will pay off in terms of attention.